quixio/quix-samples/python/sources/web_api_gateway/README.md

 # Flask Web Gateway

-[This sample code](https://github.com/quixio/quix-samples/tree/develop/python/sources/web_api_gateway) shows how to source data from a Flask web API gateway and publish it to a Kafka topic
+[This code sample](https://github.com/quixio/quix-samples/tree/develop/python/sources/web_api_gateway) demonstrates how to run a Flask web gateway and use it to publish to a Kafka topic via HTTP POST requests.

 ## How to run